Converting Fractions to Percentages: A practical guide to Understanding 1/5 as a Percentage

 Understanding Fractions and Percentages

 Before diving into the conversion process, let's establish a clear understanding of fractions and percentages.
 A fraction represents a part of a whole.
 It's expressed as a ratio of two numbers, the numerator (top number) and the denominator (bottom number).
-For example, in the fraction 1/5, 1 is the numerator and 5 is the denominator.
+Even so, for example, in the fraction 1/5, 1 is the numerator and 5 is the denominator.
 This means we have one part out of a total of five equal parts.

 Method 1: Converting 1/5 to a Percentage using the Direct Method